How to Get Juncos to Visit Your Bird Feeder

 Juncos will gladly scoop up any leftover sunflower or millet off the ground from your feeding station

-My top two picks for bird seed that Juncos enjoy are white proso millet and sunflower chips.
-If you have sunflower seed at your feeder, you’ll want to go for chips versus the standard shelled variety.
+My top two bird seed picks for Juncos are white millet and sunflower chips.
+If you have sunflower seed at your feeder, you’ll want to go for chips versus the shelled variety.
 Juncos don’t have large beaks to break open shells.
-White Millet is an attractive seed to have in a feeder by itself or mixed in with other blends, it will also be loved by Cardinals, Mourning Doves, Sparrows, Indigo Bunting, and Red-Winged Blackbirds.
+However, they will eat the leftover crumbs under feeding stations if you have black oil sunflower seed.

 Related Content: The Proven Best Bird Seed for Cardinals

-You’re Going to Want a Ground Feeder for Juncos
+Buy a Ground Bird Feeder for Juncos

 bird, dark-eyed juncos, ornithology-6941070.jpg